bhisaac/5eFP/5eFP-SRD.md

 You know four sorcerer cantrips of your choice.

-#### Spell Slots
+#### Mana

-You begin the game with 2 mana and knowing 2 1st-level spells.
+You begin the game with 2 mana.
 To cast one of your spells, you must spend an amount of mana equal to the spell’s level or higher.
 You regain all spent mana at the beginning of a game session.

 For example, if you know the 1st-level spell _burning hands_ and have 2 mana, you can either cast _burning hands_ as a 1st-level spell or spend an additional +1 mana to cast it as a 2nd-level spell.

 #### Spells Known

-You know two 1st-level spells of your choice from the sorcerer spell list.
+You know CHA 1st-level spells from the sorcerer spell list.

-Whenever you purchase a Magic upgrade, you can choose one of the sorcerer spells you know and replace it with another spell from the sorcerer spell list, which also must be of a level for which you can cast.
+Whenever you purchase a Magic upgrade, you can choose one of the sorcerer spells you know and replace it with another spell from the sorcerer spell list that you can cast.

 #### Spellcasting Ability